emweb/winstng/README-winst.txt

 - On Windows, MySQL++ is not available (= hangman example not built) because it uses a not-so-good build system (Bakefile) and, well, Emweb should really port hangman to Wt Dbo.

+- Not really an issue but worth noting: patches have DOS line-endings, otherwise GNU patch on Windows crashes.